lmatosevic/pm2-logrotate-ext/README.md

 New features in this forked version:
 - Added new configuration flag `forced` which specifies if logs should be rotated on `rotateInterval` cron.
+- Fixed bugs with initializing default values for boolean configuration flags

 ## Install